In League of Legends, there’s a wide variety of options to choose from when it comes to your in-game runes.

 Runes for ADCs

 Just like with top laners, ADCs focus on damage output, attack speed, and lifesteal, so they also fit with the Precision path.
-Again, all keystones work just as good, so feel free to pick what you feel suits your champion the most, whether it’s Jinx, Kai’Sa, or Caitlyn.
-For an easier laning phase, it’s recommended to pick Inspiration second.
+Again, all keystones work just as good, so feel free to pick what you feel suits your champion the most, whether it’s Caitlyn, Ashe, or Jhin.
+For an easier laning phase, it’s recommended to pick Inspiration second for the early Biscuits, which will ensure you get to stay in lane longer.

 If you’re playing with a support that will provide you with heals, it’s not a bad idea to pick Overheal instead of Triumph for a little bit more sustain.